 Our office is designed to be comfortable and relaxing, and our friendly team is always at hand to help you navigate your appointment—whether it’s your first, fourth, or tenth visit.

 Gum disease is a high-ranking cause of tooth loss in the US.
-In majority cases, gum disease is caused by poor dental hygiene.
+In the majority of cases, gum disease is caused by poor dental hygiene.
 However, gum disease may also be a result of hormonal changes such as those that happen during pregnancy and menopause and illness such as HIV and cancer.
 Some medications which cause dry mouth symptoms may also contribute to the development of gum disease.
 Genetic predisposition and family history also play a role in increasing your risk of developing periodontal disease.

 You’ll know that you have gum disease if you’re experiencing any of the symptoms below:

-After consultation and a meticulous examination, our dentist in Coral Springs will embark on the scaling and root planing procedures.
+After consultation and a meticulous examination, our dentist in Coral Springs will embark on the scaling and root planning procedures.
 For the scaling, our dentist will use a scaler to eliminate all signs of plaque and tartar from your tooth.
 This process involves removing all plaque deposits from above and below the gum line.
 After scaling, our dentist will smooth the affected tooth roots to enable easy reattachment of the gum tissue, which was pulled back during scaling.

-Depending on the gravity of your periodontal disease, you may require several scaling and root planing visits to get things under control.
+Depending on the gravity of your periodontal disease, you may require several scaling and root planning visits to get things under control.
 A regular periodontal maintenance schedule must be kept up, as failure to do the same can lead to re-infection.